dominodatalab/domino-research/bridge/README.md

 Next, start the Bridge server.
 Don't forget to set environment variables named `MLFLOW_REGISTRY_URI` and `MLFLOW_TRACKING_URI` with the correct values for your MLflow registry.
-If you'd like to set up a new registery, follow [our guide](#mlflow-quickstart):
+If you'd like to set up a new registry, follow [our guide](#mlflow-quickstart):

 ```